 - What if I want to cancel my membership?

 If you need to cancel your membership you may contact us by email, mail (P.O.
 Box 3000, Purcellville, VA 20134-9000), or phone (540-338-5600).
 Please include your name and membership account number in your communication and allow 2 business days for us to process your request.
 Please note that members with the monthly auto-pay or annual auto-renew option must contact us at least 4 business days before their next scheduled payment to ensure cancellation.
 We do not offer a refund of your membership dues.

 - Is HSLDA a prepaid legal service or legal insurance provider?

 No. HSLDA is an advocacy organization that defends and advances the right of parents to homeschool.
 One component of this advocacy is defending our member families from legal challenges to their homeschooling.

-The legal services we provide differ significantly from that of a prepaid legal service or legal insurance provider:
+The legal services we provide differ significantly from those of a prepaid legal service or legal insurance provider:

 - We defend and advance your right to homeschool in many ways, not just legally.
 For example, we promote homeschool-friendly legislation and offer homeschooling information and resources.

 - There is no limit to the legal services we provide when we defend your homeschool.
 Depending on your situation, we will give legal advice, correspond with government officials on your behalf, write briefs, appear in court, and appeal your case as necessary.
 No matter what legal services are necessary to completely defend you, there are no further charges of any kind beyond your annual membership dues.

 - Your membership dues do not increase if you benefit from our legal services, nor do we drop you as a member.